bhartiy/learnsellacious/pages/31.languages/01.introduction/docs.md

 visible: true
 ---

 To change the language of the sellacious backend, first, install the language other than default language (English).
+You can install the language from Sellacious backend > Languages > Languages.
 Then on right top of the sellacious backend, you can switch the language of the backend.

 ![](Screen%20Shot%202018-12-10%20at%204.09.31%20PM.png)